Fountaincoder/singularity1/main.md

 energy usage [@reuther20], but at the cost of conjoined hardware and software offerings.

-SNNs are explicitly temporal using spikes to define data, their key aspects are:
+Son's are explicitly temporal using spikes to define data, their key aspects are:

 Information Encoding